MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Callbacks will work on the facade API.

-### **5. Will I be able to continue testing my integration in Sandbox?**
+### **5. Will I be able to test the new Recurring API?**

-The new test environement is being prepared for the Subscriptions facade.
-We expect to release the first version of this during May.
-We will update this documentation when the test environment is ready.

-In the meantime you will be able to test the new Recurring API through the merchant test environment on the new platform.
+You will be able to test the new Recurring API through the merchant test environment on the new platform.
+If you want to test the Mobilepay Subscriptions facade instead please read here.

 Please note:
 1. If you want to reuse your Subscriptions test data you will need to recreate your test data.
 Please note that all test data, including agreements, payments, refunds, and so on, created before will not be migrated from the Subscriptions sandbox to the Recurring merchant test environment.
 2. You will also have to integrate with the new and simplified Access Token API designed for the merchant test environment.
 The old MobilePay-issued access and refresh tokens for the sandbox will cease to function after the launch of Nordic Wallet.
 [Access token API guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/)